epfml/OptML_course/labs/ex01/python_setup_tutorial.md

 * Running code
 	* `Enter` enters the edition mode of the currently selected cell.
 	* `Shift-Enter` runs the current cell and goes to the next one.
-	* `Ctrl-Enter` runs the currect cell and leave it selected.
+	* `Ctrl-Enter` runs the current cell and leave it selected.
 * Autocompletion
   * `Tab` pops up the Autocompletion when you are in the middle of writing a function call/class name and shows the arguments of the function being called when used after an opening parenthesis.
   * `Shift-Tab` pops up the help/documentation of the function its used on